chevanlol360/android_device_zte_warp2/README.md

 Follow the aosp instructions on setting up the build environment. - http://source.android.com/source/download.html

 When the environment is setup, we need to grab a copy of Term.apk.
-This is necessary to build CM10.
+This is necessary to build Carbon.

-    $ cd ~/android/system/vendor/cm
+    $ cd ~/android/system/vendor/carbon

     $ ./get-prebuilts

 Now, we build (system being your work directory):

-    $ cd ~/android/system
+    $ cd ~/carbon

 To build for the ZTE Sequent: